-(2) Where no car-leveling device is provided and the sill projects inward from the general line of the hoistway, the guard shall be either beveled at an angle of not less than 60 deg nor more than 75 deg from the horizontal, or it shall be permitted to have a straight vertical face extending from the hoistway edge of the landing sill to the top of the door hanger pocket of the next entrance below.
+(2) Where no car-leveling device is provided and the sill projects inward from the general line of the hoistway, the guard shall be either beveled at an angle of not less than 60 deg nor more than 75 deg from the horizontal or permitted to have a straight vertical face extending from the hoistway edge of the landing sill to the top of the door hanger pocket of the next entrance below.

-2.1.4 Pipes, Air Ducts, and Wiring
+2.1.4 Pipes, Air Ducts, and Wiring (23)

-- 2.1.4.1 Pipes.
-Pipes conveying gases, vapors, or liquids and not used in connection with the operation of the elevator, which if discharged into the hoistway could be hazardous, shall not be permitted in a hoistway except as covered by (a) through (e). - (a) Steam and hot water pipes are permitted in hoistways, for the purpose of heating these areas only, subject to the following: - (1) Heating pipes shall convey only low-pressure steam [5 psi (34 kPa) or less] or hot water [212°F (100°C) or less]. - (2) All risers and return pipes shall be located outside the hoistway. - (3) Traps and shutoff valves shall be provided in accessible locations outside the hoistway.
+2.1.4.1 Pipes.
+Pipes conveying gases, vapors, or liquids and not used in connection with the operation of the elevator shall not be permitted in a hoistway except as covered by (a) through (f).
+If discharged into the hoistway, gases, vapors, or liquids could be hazardous.

-- (b) Pipes for sprinklers only are permitted in hoistways subject to the following: - (1) All risers and returns shall be located outside of the hoistway. - (2) Branch lines in hoistway shall supply sprinklers at not more than one floor level. - (c) Piping for pit and sump pumps is permitted. - (d) Existing pipes that cannot be removed or rerouted shall be securely fastened and covered to separate them from the hoistway, prevent leakage or condensate from entering the hoistway, and prevent interference with the operation of the elevator equipment. - (e) No pipes shall be installed in the hoistway unless they directly pertain to the operation of the elevator.

-NOTE: The installation of sprinklers in an existing machine room or hoistway is an alteration.
-See ASME A17.1, requirements 8.7.2.8 and 8.7.3.8.
+- (a) Steam and hot water pipes are permitted in hoist-ways for the purpose of heating these areas only, subject to the following: - (1) Heating pipes shall convey only low-pressure steam [5 psi (34 kPa) or less] or hot water [212°F (100°C) or less]. - (2) All risers and return pipes shall be located outside the hoistway. - (3) Traps and shutoff valves shall be provided in accessible locations outside the hoistway. - (b) Pipes for sprinklers only are permitted in hoistways subject to the following: - (1) All risers and returns shall be located outside of the hoistway. - (2) Branch lines in hoistway shall supply sprinklers at not more than one floor level. - (c) Piping for pit and sump pumps is permitted. - (d) Existing pipes that cannot be removed or rerouted shall be securely fastened and covered to separate them from the hoistway, prevent leakage or condensate from entering the hoistway, and prevent interference with the operation of the elevator equipment. - (e) No pipes shall be installed in the hoistway unless they directly pertain to the operation of the elevator. - (f) The installation of sprinklers in an existing machine room or hoistway is an alteration.
+See requirements 8.7.2.8 and 8.7.3.8 of ASME A17.1-2004 or a later edition of ASME A17.1 or ASME A17.1/CSA B44 with which the installation was required to comply at the time of installation or alteration.